Sandro Castro confirms the closure of his nightclub in Havana: "It exists, but it doesn't exist."

-Sandro Castro admitted in a TikTok live that his nightclub Bar EFE in Havana has been closed for two weeks due to the energy crisis and U.S. sanctions.
+Sandro Castro admitted in a TikTok live session that his nightclub Bar EFE in Havana has been closed for two weeks due to the energy crisis and U.S. sanctions.

 Sandro Castro performs at the entrance of his nightclubPhoto © Video capture Instagram / @sandro_castrox

-Fidel's grandson attributed the closure to the country's situation, making a veiled reference to the electricity crisis and the tightening of U.S. sanctions: "The climatic and energy conditions of your friends [referring to the U.S.]... with what they've imposed on us, it's impossible to work.
-It's closed just like the Factory of Art."
+Fidel's grandson attributed the closure to the country's situation, making a veiled reference to the electrical crisis and the tightening of U.S. sanctions: "The climatic and energy conditions of your friends [referring to the U.S.]... with what they've imposed on us, it's impossible to work.
+It’s closed just like the Factory of Art."

 The context is one of increasing pressure on the Cuban economy.
-On May 1, 2026, the White House expanded sanctions against the regime, extending the risk of punishment to companies operating in sectors such as energy, defense, mining, and finance.
+On May 1, 2026, the White House expanded sanctions against the regime, extending the risk of penalties to companies operating in sectors such as energy, defense, mining, and finance.

 Filed under: